telerik/winforms-docs/dock/mdi-mode/automatic-mdi-form-handling.md

 ## Using Singleton forms in MDI scenario with RadDock

 A popular scenario for many applications is the use of singleton forms, where the end-user can show one type of form once only and where closing the form would mean just hiding it which saves its state for further showing and manipulation.
 This scenario is popular in context of MDI as well.
-However, the architecture and chain of events in RadDock do not allow such a feature in the MDI case.
+However, the architecture and chain of events in __RadDock__ do not allow such a feature in the MDI case.
 Therefore, if you have such a requirement for your application, you need to remove the MDI functionality from it and use the standard approach of docking of controls/forms.
 One of the benefits that come with this approach concerns the overhead of the MDI approach.
-On one hand, you have the .NET MdiClient created and attached to the main form and on the other hand, you have our RadDock that snoops on the notifications from the MDI Client.
-If it captures new Forms added, it internally creates HostWindows, adds the Forms to the HostWindows, and adds HostWindows to the MainDocumentContainer.
+On one hand, you have the .NET MdiClient created and attached to the main form and on the other hand, you have our __RadDock__ that snoops on the notifications from the MDI Client.
+If it captures new forms added, it internally creates HostWindows, adds the forms to the HostWindows, and adds HostWindows to the MainDocumentContainer.

 For more information about the non-MDI approach, please refer to [this article]({%slug winforms/dock/docking-usercontrols-and-forms/docking-singleton-forms%})